How to Save for Your First Home in NZ (2026 Guide)

 The bottom line

 Saving for a first home in NZ is hard but not impossible.
 Use every tool available: KiwiSaver withdrawal, First Home Grant, automatic savings, expense tracking, and income growth.
 Set a specific target, track weekly, and celebrate milestones along the way.
+Track your deposit progress with Steady.

 Suggested reads